bencorrado/bluez-bencorrado/docs/reference/sending-files.md

 $ sudo snap install bluez-tests
 ```

-When the above operation successfully finishes, you are able to use it and
+When the above operation successfully finishes, you are able to use the
-experiment with receiving file transfers.
-Open another shell on the device and
+simple-obex-agent and experiment with receiving file transfers.
+Open another
-start the simple-obex-agent by typing:
+shell on the device and start the simple-obex-agent by typing:

 ```
 $ sudo bluez-tests.simple-obex-agent